MicrosoftDocs/msteams-docs/msteams-platform/toolkit/visual-studio-code-overview.md

 1. Press **Enter** to continue.

 Your Teams app is created within a few seconds.
 The app contains codes to handle single sign-on with Azure Active Directory and access to Microsoft Graph.
-If you select Azure resources, then the code for those resources are also available.
+If you select Azure resources, then the codes for those resources are also available.

 For more information on SPFx creation and publication process, see [SPFx tutorial](../get-started/first-app-spfx.md).